adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 In this paper, we propose a new object-detection and classification method for a multi-layer LiDAR and a CCD sensor.

-The contributions of this work are two-fold:
+- The contributions of this work are two-fold:
 	- (1) an effective **object-region proposal generation** method
 	- (2) a **decision-level fusion** method for accurate object classification.

-기존 **object-region proposals**방법
+- 기존 **object-region proposals**방법
-- For the 3D pointcloud data from the LiDAR sensor : **supervoxel segmentation** and **region-growing methods** are used [6],
+	- For the 3D pointcloud data from the LiDAR sensor : **supervoxel segmentation** and **region-growing** methods are used [6],
-- for the CCD sensor data : **color-flattening image segmentation** and semantic grouping methods are proposed
+	- for the CCD sensor data : **color-flattening image segmentation** and **semantic grouping** methods are proposed

-Semantic grouping is a process in which tiny partitions extracted from segmentgeneration agglomerate with one another to form meaningful object regions.
+- **Semantic grouping**정의 : a process in which tiny partitions extracted from segment generation agglomerate with one another to form meaningful object regions.

+- 제안 방식
-Our proposed colorflattening is based on L1 norm color transform [8].
+	-  Our proposed color flattening is based on L1 norm color transform [8].

-Semantic grouping is performed using our own dissimilarity cost function between the color-flattened and original images.
+	- Semantic grouping is performed using our own dissimilarity cost function between the color-flattened and original images.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2MDAwNzg3XX0=
+eyJoaXN0b3J5IjpbMTM4NTU3MThdfQ==
 -->